 A draft burn plan is created and, dependant on weather and resources, as the proposed date approaches a preparation of the sites is undertaken including cleaning around significant logs and habitat trees and possibly some limited test burning.

 Planned burns are undertaken by a number of different entities both within our area and adjoining Local Council areas that can cause smoke haze.
-If a Planned Burn is not on the Redland City Council News - Planned Burns page or Works Update page (under City Operations) please check the Queensland Rural Fire Service - Permission to Burn Map to see if a permit has been issued nearby.
+If a Planned Burn is not on the Redlands Coast Today - Planned Burns page or Works Update page (under City Operations) please check the Queensland Rural Fire Service - Permission to Burn Map to see if a permit has been issued nearby.